devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/commit-frequency.md

 ### How is it improved?

-- Break down code changes into smaller units without focusing on completing an entire feature first.
+- Break down code changes into smaller units to incrementally deliver features.
-- Use [BDD](../playbooks/work-decomposition/behavior-driven-development.html) to aid functional breakdown.
+- Use [BDD](../lean/work-decomposition/behavior-driven-development.html) to aid functional breakdown.
 - Use TDD to design more modular code that can be integrated more frequently.
 - Make new code reachable only by the tests or flagged off for other environments with feature flags.